-mf returns the minimum of a subset of valid frequencies F. The elements f of the subset have to be greater or equal the load l divided by the number of cores c to guarantee that the load is processed timely.
-In Fig. 4 the power consumption of a 16 core system using continuous (red) and discrete (blue) DVFS is shown for static portions s of 0.1 and 0.5.
-Valid frequencies F are 0.2, 0.4, 0.6, 0.8, 0.9, and 1.0.
+Fig. 1(b) depicts the power consumption of a 16 core system using continuous (red) and discrete (blue) DVFS plotted for static portions s of 0.1 and 0.5 and discrete frequencies $F = \{0.2, 0.4, 0.6, 0.8, 0.9, 1.0\}$.
 Discrete DVFS produces a step function where the power consumption is generally higher than in continuous DVFS.

-Only at points where l/c equals a valid frequency the power consumption of both variants are equal.
-As we consider a divisible load, our system would distribute this load as evenly as possible over all cores and thus all cores should be scaled by the system to the same frequency, or onto two adjacent frequency levels as a consequence of the discretization.
+Only at points where l/c equals a valid frequency the power consumptions of both variants are equal.
+As we consider a divisible load, our system would distribute this load as evenly as possible over all cores and thus all cores should be scaled by the system1 to the same frequency, or onto two adjacent frequency levels as a consequence of the discretization.

-C. DVFS in Combination with Power Off
+3.3 DVFS in Combination With Power Off